SAP-samples/cap-cds-hands-on/exercises/08/README.md

 the child, the containee - in this case, the structure of the order item.

-An order item, the existence of which cannot be outside the context of a parent order, will usually have two key elements: one for the parent, and one for the item (the child).
+An order item, the existence of which cannot be outside the context of a parent order, will usually have a key made up of two elements: one for the parent, and one for the item (the child).
 Let's look at all the elements of this structure to see where they are: